Three 5G Hub review

 Three 5G Hub Rear

-The Three 5G Hub is actually a Zyxel NR5103E to give it its full name.
-It’s a tall, curvy box, it comes only in white (with a black top and bottom), and it has dimensions of 132.5 x 134 x 230mm.
+The Three 5G Hub is actually a ZTE MC888 to give it its full name.
+It’s a tall, curvy box, it comes only in white, and it has dimensions of 87 x 225 x 154.5mm.

-Despite being made by Zyxel, the only big brand name you’ll see on the device itself is Three’s, but that’s not uncommon, with networks often rebranding hardware from other companies.
+Despite being made by ZTE, the only big brand name you’ll see on the device itself is Three’s, but that’s not uncommon, with networks often rebranding hardware from other companies.

 Indeed, this isn’t the first Three 5G Hub.
-Previously the company had a device with the same name, which under the surface was a ZTE MC801A 5G Hub.
-But that’s no longer available, and this new model is both faster and supports more simultaneous connections.
+Previously the company had a device with the same name, which under the surface was a Zyxel NR5103E.
+But that’s no longer available, and this new model is a solid replacement.

-In any case, there aren’t many other details to note – there are a few indicator lights at the top and a few ports on the back, but basically it’s a very plain router, as most such things are.
+In any case, there aren’t many other details to note – there are a few indicator lights on the front and a few ports on the back, but basically, it’s a very plain router, as most such things are.

 It’s not likely to either offend or excite from a design perspective, which is exactly what we want from a 5G router.